 As someone who tries to limit her gluten intake but does eat some, I truly believe there are many delicious foods that are naturally gluten free.
 But, sometimes, you just want your favorite cookie or birthday cake!
 This blend makes it possible to enjoy old favorites, even if you are eating in a new way.

 As a side note, a reader recently emailed me and said that her mother won a recipe contest using this gluten-free mix.
 Interestingly, she won in the regular baking category, not the gluten-free category.
 I thought that was pretty great!
 Perhaps I will make and share the prize-winning recipe soon.
 In the meantime, here is a link to my gluten-free father’s all-time favorite recipe using this mix…my grandmother’s apple cake!

 - 1/2 tablespoon salt

 - Mix all ingredients and store in a large zip-top bag.

 - If you bake gluten free regularly, consider doubling the recipe.
 Use cup for cup as you would wheat flour.
 Most of the baked products I post are items that I have cooked both the traditional and gluten-free way with much success.

-I started out making this mix with all white rice flour.
-Now, I prefer using half white and half brown rice flour for the added whole grains.
+- I started out making this mix with all white rice flour.
+Now, I often use half white and half brown rice flour for the added whole grains.
 My favorite combination, however, in order to balance the benefit of whole grains with quality of the baked good, is a mix of two cups white rice flour and one cup brown rice flour.